Exploring the beliefs of English people during the fifth to ninth centuries

 Even if the double stone row along the side of Waden Hill is not too convincing as evidence, the location of Silbury Hjill next to a cultic hill, its name and later use all suggest that this impressive hill would have made an impressive ready-made venue for a royal inauguration.

-If this suggest has some validity then it would make Silbury a close parallel to the way Armargh functioned as an Irish royal centre, as discusses in detail by Nicholas Aitchison in his book Armagh and the Royal Centres in Early Medieval Ireland (Aitchison 1994: 236–40; 283)
+If this suggest has some validity then it would make Silbury a close parallel to the way Armargh functioned as an Irish royal centre, as discussed in detail by Nicholas Aitchison in his book Armagh and the Royal Centres in Early Medieval Ireland (Aitchison 1994: 236–40; 283)

 And, if so, we raise the spectre of Irish kingship and the ritual marriage to a horse representing the sovereignty of the land.
 So it might be relevant that Silbury Hill is ringed by giant white horses cut into the chalk.
 The nearest one is at Cherhill, tucked down below the summit of a hill visible from Waden Hill – a summit still crowned by an impressive Iron Age hill fort called Oldbury.
 The white horses at Alton Barnes, Broad Hinton and Pewsey are all within walking distance (don't quibble – in my twenties I walked from near Avebury to Pewsey in a morning… ).
 Of course all these white horses only date back a few centuries at best – but the tradition does seem to have older roots as indicated by the white horse at Uffington, Oxfordshire, seems to confirm and the now-lost red horse at Tysoe (on the Oxfordshire/Warwickshire border – see Hohs and hlaws ).